-Regan Loper is an Associate in the Birmingham office where he practices in the firm's Creditors' Rights and Bankruptcy group.
+Regan is a fourth-year associate in the firm’s Creditors’ Rights and Bankruptcy Group.